 The church faces onto Plaza de San Juan and close by, is the unfinished neo-classical building of the Teatro Nuevo (1906).

 Plaza de la Constitucion is the site of the Town Hall and the Municipal Market.
 Both these buildings are great architectural Works, as is the Cultural Centre, a traditional 17th century Canary Island house that includes an inner courtyard with balconies and a magnificent specimen of a dragon tree.
-This building now holds the Library and the General Archives.

 An outstanding feature of Arucas is the Rum Museum and Factory, founded on 1884, which can be visited at any time and is considered one of the historic buildings of the municipality, due to the tradition of rum making in the town.
 The warehouse, one of the most important of Europe, has been visited by numerous personalities that have left his paragraph in the casks of oak.

 Another of the main visits in Arucas is to the Casa y Jardín de la Marquesa (The Marquise’s Palace and Gardens).
 This is an interesting architectural and natural site that belongs to the Marquise of Arucas.
 The house was built in 1880 and the spacious Romantic style gardens around the house can also be visited.